 Space, weight limits

 Determining how much space you have available is key in purchasing a treadmill.
 This especially useful if your home gym is already full.
-Most treadmills are around the same length and width.
 Some fold up, allowing you more floor space, but you’ll still need half the length of the treadmill to store it.
 Also consider the space around the treadmill.
 You don’t want it backed into a narrow corridor that’s unsafe to use.

 Treadmills also come with weight limits on how much they can safely hold.
 Consider this as you narrow down your purchase options.
-These generally range from 113kg to 181kg.
-Selecting a treadmill that can handle roughly 4 stone more than your current body weight to safeguard the motor and keep it from overwork.
+These generally range from 113 kg to 181 kg.
+Selecting a one that can handle roughly 25 kg (4 Stone) more than your current body weight to safeguard the motor and keep it from overwork.

 A Detailed Look at the Best Treadmills

-Designed to be easy to move, the JLL T350 Digital Folding Treadmill comes with built-in wheels.
-Great for tight spaces or when you need to move the treadmill around, this treadmill offers plenty of features to keep even the most incentive-needing runner engaged.
+Designed to be easy to move, the JLL T350 comes with built-in wheels.
+Great for tight spaces or when you need to move it around, this treadmill offers plenty of features to keep even the most incentive-needing runner engaged.

 With speed ranges from 0.3kmp to 18kmp and incline levels up to 20%, you can easily mimic plenty of race routes.
 A clear LCD monitor shows time, speed, and distance, along with heart rate and calories burned.
 Take charge of your run with twenty running programs, three of which can be customised to fit your specific goals.
 Connect your device via Bluetooth and listen to music or podcasts without headphones using the built-in powerful speakers.

 - 121 cm x 41 cm running area size